-The Republic of Palau a tropical paradise in the western part of Micronesia, a one of a kind nation built up by tinny islands, 300 to be exact, but only a few are inhabited.
+The Republic of Palau is a tropical paradise in the western part of Micronesia.
+It’s a one-of-a-kind nation built up by tiny islands – 300 to be exact – but only a few are inhabited.

-Palau is home to what may be the most pristine dive sites in the world and the main reason foreign tourist visits this small piece of heaven in the south pacific.
+The islands are home to what may be the most pristine dive sites in the world – and the main reason to visit Palau.

 Where is Palau?